Robert Bray

 Robert E. Bray (October 23, 1917 – March 7, 1983) was an American film and television actor known for playing the forest ranger Corey Stuart in the CBS series Lassie, He also starred in Stagecoach West and as Mike Hammer in the movie version of Mickey Spillane's novel My Gun Is Quick (1957).

 Early life

-Born in Kalispell, Montana, Bray's family moved to Seattle when he was ten years of age.
+Bray was born in Kalispell, Montana.
+His family moved to Seattle when he was ten years old.
 After graduating from Lincoln High School, he worked as a lumberjack and ranch hand.
-At the age of 20 his family moved to Hollywood where he worked as a grip for United Artists.
+At the age of 20 his family moved to Hollywood, where he worked as a grip for United Artists.